MkDocs¶

 site_author: Alexander Schilling

-copyright: Copyright © 2016 - 2021 <a href="https://alinex.de">Alexander Schilling</a>
+copyright: Copyright &copy; 2016 - 2022 <a href="https://alinex.de">Alexander Schilling</a>

-line will be displayed in the footer with optional HTML links as seen above.
+While the site_name is used as heading the site_description and site_author goes into the meta data.
+And the copyright line will be displayed in the footer with optional HTML links as seen above.

-The navigation may be auto detected or defined using a navigation structure:
+The navigation may be

 nav: